veillette/physics-book/contents/ch1PhysicalQuantitiesAndUnits.md

 divided by time of travel.

-Measurements of physical quantities are expressed in terms of **units**{: data-type="term" #import-auto-id1666000} , which are standardized values.
+Measurements of physical quantities are expressed in terms of **units**{: class="term" #import-auto-id1666000} , which are standardized values.
 For example, the length of a race, which is a physical quantity, can be expressed in units of meters (for sprinters) or kilometers (for distance runners).
 Without standardized units, it would be extremely difficult for scientists to express